 - Since their religions would develop separately, their beliefs would differ from those of their neighboring cultures.

 - Further, with the passage of time, these multiple religions would each subdivide into many different denominations, sects, and traditions.

 - Each faith group would teach different beliefs.
 Religious conflicts would be inevitable

 Subsequently, these societies' scientific knowledge would increase to the point where they could develop nuclear weapons of mass destruction.
 Because of animosity and intolerance -- both inter-religious and intra-religious -- a faith-based, nuclear World War would become possible, and perhaps be probable.
 This might well resulting in the destruction of all intelligent life on their planet, and a complete cessation of all radio signals.
 The year in which all intelligent life was destroyed could be called "T2."
 For Earth, T2 might occur circa 2070, unless there is a sudden outbreak of religious tolerance and an acceptance of religious coexistence in our near future.
-If nuclear war does not destroy life on earth, then runaway, uncontrollable global warming might have the same result.
 The interval between T1 and T2 might be about a century and a half on Earth.